Nissan X-Trail: Dongfeng Fengdu MX6

+Safety

 Third generation (T32; 2013)

 The third generation X-Trail was unveiled at the 2013 Frankfurt Motor Show.
 Based on an all-new CMF-CD platform shared with the Nissan Qashqai and Renault Koleos, the vehicle is a common successor for the second generation X-Trail and the Rogue that is offered in North America.
 It enables the model to be available in 190 countries around the globe, a projection Nissan made during its launch.
-It ditches the boxy SUV looks in favour of an urban crossover looks and softer lines inspired from the Hi-Cross Concept.
+It ditches the boxy SUV look in favour of an urban crossover look and softer lines inspired from the Hi-Cross Concept.

 Although the new Nissan X-Trail has a larger surface area than the outgoing car, Nissan says weight has been reduced wherever possible.
 It features a tailgate dominated by plastic which saves 7 kg.
 Aerodynamics have also benefited from carefully shaped door mirrors as well as a spoiler that covers the exhaust box and rear panel.

 The vehicle was also subsequently unveiled the 43rd Tokyo Motor Show 2013, and the 2014 Geneva Motor Show.

-Production of the third-generation model continues in China alongside its successor, and it is sold as Nissan X-Trail Honor by Zhengzhou Nissan since 2021.
+Production of the third-generation model continues in China alongside its successor, and it is sold as Nissan X-Trail Honor by Dongfeng Nissan since 2021.
+In 2023, it was renamed as the Nissan X-Trail Classic.